 Conclusion

-Most often, buyers of this SUV, both used and new, are deterred by the price of maintenance.
+Most often, buyers of this SUV, both used and new, are deterred by the cost of maintenance.
 But with careful and careful operation, the car rarely breaks down, it is reliable.
-Otherwise, Captiva will not create big problems, choosing Chevrolet Captiva, the owner will receive a good car for family and trips to nature, which will organically fit into the city stream.
+Otherwise, big problems Captiva will not create, having chosen the Chevrolet Captiva, the owner will receive good car for family and trips to nature, which will organically fit into the city flow.

-I already wrote about how, and today the story is about a car that aims for the family SUV segment.
+I have already written about how, and today the story is about a car that is aiming for the segment family SUVs.
 With seven seats, but without excessive cross-country ability and brutality.

-Chervrolet Captiva is just the perfect representative of this class: a simple and large cabin, good asphalt habits, seven seats and a relatively low price by the standards of the class.
-Moreover, it was possible to purchase a simple front-wheel drive version, if snow and mud were excluded in principle.
-Actually, in this format, the car was created not at all for Russia, but for the United States.
-However, we also have a large and inexpensive car, as they say, "went" - its production was even established at the company's St. Petersburg plant.
+Chervrolet Captiva is simply an ideal representative of this class: a simple and large interior, good asphalt habits, seven seats and a relatively low price by class standards.
+Moreover, it was possible to purchase a simple front-wheel drive version if snow and mud were excluded in principle.
+Actually, in this format the car was created not for Russia at all, but for the USA.
+However, our large and inexpensive machine has, as they say, “got off” - its production has even been established at the company’s St. Petersburg plant.

-Structurally, Captiva and platform Opel Antara with Cadillac SRX are pure cars: the engine is transverse in front, and the suspensions are completely light - MacPherson strut and L-shaped lever in front, and multi-link in the back.
-The salon is simply huge, and the rear and middle row seats fold down to form a flat floor, and even the right passenger seat has a “tricky” backrest that can be folded flush with the resulting platform.
-The third row, of course, is not very spacious, but on machines of this size, it is intended more for children than for fully accommodating adults.
+Structurally Captiva and co-platform Opel Antara With Cadillac SRX- pure passenger cars: the engine is transverse in front, and the suspension is completely passenger-like - MacPherson strut in front and an L-shaped lever, and a multi-link in the rear.
+The interior is simply huge, and the rear and middle row seats fold down to form a flat floor, and even the right passenger seat has a “tricky” backrest that can be folded flush with the resulting platform.
+The third row, of course, is not very spacious, but on cars of this size it is intended more for children than for full-fledged seating for adults.

-But even in the seven-seater version, the trunk has a larger volume than other C-class hatches.
-The rear axle drive is connected - through a coupling manufactured by JTEKT.
-The same ITCC system and the same purely electromagnetic clutch that was installed on the Toyota RAV4 are used.
-The system is simple and reliable, but it doesn’t like slipping very much - it’s enough for a moment from the engine, but it doesn’t tolerate torsional vibrations of the transmission and overheats instantly.
+But even in the seven-seater version, the trunk has more volume than other C-class hatches.
+Drive unit rear axle connected - through a coupling manufactured by JTEKT.
+The same ITCC system is used and the same clean electromagnetic clutch, which was installed on Toyota RAV4.
+The system is simple and reliable, but it really doesn’t like slipping - for a moment it’s enough from the engine, but torsional vibrations It does not tolerate transmission and overheats instantly.

 1 / 2